 City Circus Athens is a great choice for backpackers and solo travelers on a budget.
 They offer dorm rooms and private rooms.
 Their on-site restaurant, Zampano, is a charming place to eat and caters well to vegetarians.

 Santorini is one of the most iconic destinations in Greece.
 A volcanic eruption in the 16th century BC, helped create its unique rugged landscape.
-With breathtaking views, black sand beaches and unique architecture built into the cliffs – Santorini embodies a perfectly romantic island.
-Santorini is best accessed via a flight from Athens or a ferry from a nearby Cyclades island.
+With breathtaking views, black sand beaches and unique architecture built into the cliffs, Santorini embodies a perfectly romantic island.
+It’s best accessed via a flight from Athens or a ferry from a nearby Cyclades island.

 Don’t miss watching the sunset in Amoudi Bay in Oia.
 Be sure to get there early at around 5pm to get a nice spot as it is busy during warmer months.
 Another great city to hangout in Santorini is Thira.
 Filled with trendy restaurants, bars and amazing hotels, Thira is the perfect hangout place in Santorini.

 With around 14 wineries on the island, Santorini wines are gaining an international reputation for quality.
 Visit wineries like Santos and Venetsanos, which offer fantastic views of the cliffs and caldera.
 Plan to book a Santorini winery tour that includes hotel pickup and drop-off!

 Santorini has a range of accommodation options luxurious five-star hotels to budget options.
 A fantastic hotel to stay in the village of Oia is Charisma Suites.
 Santorini is certainly one of the world’s most romantic destinations.